TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Subnav/Index.rst

 		HEADERTITLE = TEXT
 		HEADERTITLE.value = TYPO3

-		# Create a copy of HEADERTITLE in ANOTHEROBJECT
-		ANOTHEROBJECT < page.10.marks.HEADERTITLE
+		// Create a copy of HEADERTITLE in ANOTHEROBJECT ANOTHEROBJECT < page.10.marks.HEADERTITLE
 	}

-With this definition we define the object ANOTHEROBJECT and set its content to a copy of the object HEADERTITLE.
+With this code we define the object ANOTHEROBJECT and set its content to be a copy of object HEADERTITLE.
 Copying also includes all subproperties and their values.
-The example above also sets ANOTHEROBJECT.value to the value "TYPO3".
+Which means that the example above also sets :code:`ANOTHEROBJECT.value` to the value "TYPO3".

-When copying on the same level, you can just refer to the name of the copied object, prepended by a dot.
-See the following code:
+When copying on the same level, you can just refer to the name of the copied object, prepended by a dot:

 .. code-block:: typoscript